 Find out more about how we can help you and your team by completing an enquiry form or calling us on +61 3 9321 1700.

 This course is relevant for Civil, Geotechnical and Structural Engineers working in the construction sector.
 Roles include:

 It is also ideal for WHS Advisors, Bid/Commerical Managers, Clients and Client Representatives.

-Participants require some degree of site-based or oversight experience, no engineering design experience is necessary.
+Participants require some degree of site-based or oversight experience, no previous engineering design or temporary works experience is necessary.

 Identifying Temporary Works